exclaimgames/exclaimgames.github.io/_pages/sustainable-games.md

 ## Making Exclaim Games a B-Corp

 It's easy to say these things, but much harder to do them.
-We want to be held accountable for our actions, so will be applying for B-Corporation status.
+We want to be held accountable for our actions, so are actively working towards gaining B-Corporation status.
 This is the globally recognised kitemark for companies doing their best to minimise and reverse the environmental impact of their operation.

-Subscribe to our newsletter we'll keep you updated on our progress.
+Subscribe to our newsletter and we'll keep you updated on our progress.

 [Sign up <i class="fa fa-angle-right"></i>](https://tinyletter.com/exclaimgames){: .btn .btn--info .btn--large}